Traveling for Surgery with The Gender Confirmation Center

 Learn more about surgery timelines for breast augmentation, chest reconstruction top surgery, and gender confirming facial surgery.
 Here is a brief list of things you can do in advance of your procedure.

-Ask questions – Our practice offers virtual consultations using a combination of phone calls or video conferencing and photographs.
+Ask questions – Our practice offers free, virtual consultations using a combination of phone calls or video conferencing and photographs.
 Before undertaking any additional planning, make sure that you feel comfortable with all of the details.
 We are happy to answer any questions you may have regarding your surgery.

 Discuss all current medications – Certain prescriptions, over-the-counter medications, and supplements will hinder healing and should be discontinued prior to surgery.
 Our staff will work with your physician to determine which medications should be temporarily discontinued.